 You may find that swimming in a chlorinated pool or dealing with cleaning chemicals can cause mild conjunctivitis.
+Something as unassuming as your laundry detergent may also cause eye irritation!
 If you have reoccurring conjunctivitis symptoms from a particular chemical or environment, try removing it from your daily activities.

 How Long Does Pink Eye Last?

-Bacterial pink eye will clear up within a few days once you receive antibiotic eye drops, but viral pink eye can last up to two weeks.
-You are still contagious with both types for several days, or until symptoms start to clear up.
+Bacterial pink eye will clear up within a few days once you receive antibiotic eye drops, but the viral pink eye can last up to two weeks.
+You are still contagious with both types for several days or until symptoms start to clear up.

-As long as you are still experiencing symptoms of pink eye—such as pink, itchy, or watery eyes, discharge, or crustiness—you are still contagious.
+As long as you are still experiencing symptoms of a bacterial or viral eye infection—such as pink, itchy, or watery eyes, discharge, or crustiness—you are still contagious.
 Once symptoms begin to clear up, you are generally no longer contagious.
-Viral and bacterial conjunctivitis are highly contagious.
-Therefore, you must make sure pink eye symptoms are no longer present before heading back to work or sending your children back to school.
+Viral and bacterial conjunctivitis are highly infectious.
+Therefore, you must ensure pink eye symptoms are no longer present before returning to work or sending your children back to school.

 What Gets Rid of Pink Eye Fast?

 As we’ve discussed, pink eye has many causes and symptoms—some treatable and some not.
-However, there are a few additional treatment options you can try to lessen the symptoms of pink eye.
+These symptoms can be annoying and inconvenient, primarily because we rely on our eyes all day, every day!
+However, there are a few additional treatment options you can try to lessen the symptoms of pink eye and make the whole thing more bearable.
 These include:

 Tips for Preventing Pink Eye

 Preventing the spread of pink eye starts with proper hygiene habits and disinfectant practices—especially in a daycare or school setting with children.
-The number one way you can prevent conjunctivitis from spreading is to always wash your hands before and after touching your face or eye area.
+The number one way to prevent conjunctivitis from spreading is to always wash your hands before and after touching your face or eye area.

-It is especially crucial if you or someone in your family has been diagnosed with viral or bacterial conjunctivitis to wash all towels and bedding and to disinfect all common areas.
+It is crucial if you or someone in your family has been diagnosed with viral or bacterial conjunctivitis to wash all towels and bedding and disinfect all common areas.

 Protect Your Eye Health Today by Scheduling an Appointment